ICJIA/researchhub-docs/docs/auth-guide/tutorials/markdown.md

 ## Introducing Markdown

 [According to Wikipedia](https://en.wikipedia.org/wiki/Markdown), Markdown is "a lightweight markup language with plain text formatting syntax."
-It is primarily used to author Web contents and its syntax supports that of the basic HTML (HyperText Markup Language), a standard markup langauge for a Web documents.
+It is primarily used to author Web contents and its syntax supports that of the basic HTML (HyperText Markup Language), a standard markup language for a Web documents.

 ### Why Markdown